How income tax is calculated

 If you earn over $101,000, private hospital cover may cost less than the Medicare Levy Surcharge you would otherwise pay.

-Check your MLS exposure →Frequently asked questions
+Read the MLS guide →Frequently asked questions

 What are the income tax brackets in Australia for 2025-26?

-For 2025-26: $0–$18,200 at 0%, $18,201–$45,000 at 16%, $45,001–$135,000 at 30%, $135,001–$190,000 at 37%, and $190,001+ at 45%.
-These are marginal rates — you only pay each rate on income within that bracket.
+For 2025-26: $0 – $18,200 at 0%, $18,201 – $45,000 at 16%, $45,001 – $135,000 at 30%, $135,001 – $190,000 at 37%, $190,001+ at 45%.
+These are marginal rates, so you only pay each rate on the slice of income that falls within that bracket.

 What is the difference between marginal and effective tax rate?